sherlock0088/Plant-LncRNA-pipeline-v2/README.md

 #### **Single-End RNA-seq  (e.g., Soybean):**

-If the RNA-seq library is strand-specific, add the parameter "--rna-strandness RF"
+If the RNA-seq library is strand-specific, add the parameter "--rna-strandness RF".

     for i in `cat sra.list`; do hisat2 --new-summary --rna-strandness RF -p 10 -x genome.index ${i}_clean.fastq -S ${i}.sam; done

-If the RNA-seq library is not strand-specific
+If the RNA-seq library is not strand-specific, remove  the parameter "--rna-strandness RF".

     for i in `cat sra.list`; do hisat2 --new-summary -p 10 -x genome.index ${i}_clean.fastq -S ${i}.sam; done